bitovi/bitops/README.md

   * Run any post-execute hooks

 ## Run BitOps
-Bitops is packaged as a docker image and is available on [dockerhub](https://hub.docker.com/repository/docker/bitovi/bitops).
+BitOps is packaged as a docker image and is available on [dockerhub](https://hub.docker.com/repository/docker/bitovi/bitops).
 ```
 docker pull bitovi/bitops
 cd $YOUR_OPERATIONS_REPO
 docker run bitovi/bitops -v .:/opt/bitops_deployment
 ```

-## Configure Bitops
+## Configure BitOps

-Bitops is configured in 3 steps:
+BitOps is configured in 3 steps:

 1. Select your environment
 2. Configure aceess to your cloud provider